jake-knerr/js-style-guide/README.md

 Do not make the filename longer than necessary.

 > Why?
-Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename should be easy for the reader to quickly identify the file.
+Since filenames in IDE tabs do not display the additional context of the folders that contain the file or the code within the file, a filename allow the reader to quickly identify the file.

 ```
 /* avoid */